-    The future is really dependent on attracting progressive young women…it is absolutely imperative that we create a pipeline of young women who care about participating in their democracy.
+The future really dependents on attracting progressive young women… so it is absolutely essential that we build a pipeline with young women who care about participating in their democracy.

 The efforts of the Moxie Project appear to be successful.
 One of the program’s students reflected on how her participation in feminist activism opened the door to other social justice issues: